 What Happens After Your Deportation Hearings?

-If you receive a verdict in your favor at either of the first two hearings, you will be allowed to remain in the United States.
-However, if the judge in your case rules against you and signs a removal order, you may need to pursue further action:
+You will be allowed to remain in the United States if you receive a favorable verdict at either of the first two hearings.
+However, if the immigration judge in your case rules against you and signs a removal order, you may need to pursue further action:

-- Second Appeal: You would need to file your case with the United States Courts for the Ninth Circuit.
+- Second appeal: You must file your case with the U.S. Courts for the Ninth Circuit.

-- Final Appeal: In some cases, you may be able to challenge the federal circuit decision by appealing to the United States Supreme Court.
+- Final appeal: In some cases, you can challenge the federal circuit court’s decision by appealing to the U.S. Supreme Court.